rqlite/gorqlite/README.md

 - support for expvars (debugvars)

-- perhaps deleting a node (the remove API)
+- perhaps deleting a node (via the remove API)

 - since connections are just config info, it should be possible to clone them, which would save startup time for new connections.
 This needs to be thread-safe, though, since a connection at any time could be updating its cluster info, etc.

-- gorqlite always talks to the master (unless it's searching for a master).
-In theory, you talk to a non-master in "none" consistency mode, but this adds a surprising amount of complexity.  gorqlite has to take note of the URL you call it with, then try to match that to the cluster's list to mark it as the "default" URL.
+- gorqlite always talks to the Leader (unless it's searching for a Leader).
+In theory, you talk to a Follower in "none" consistency mode, but this adds a surprising amount of complexity.  gorqlite has to take note of the URL you call it with, then try to match that to the cluster's list to mark it as the "default" URL.
 Then whenever it wants to do an operation, it has to carefully sort the peer list based on the consistency model, if the default URL has gone away, etc.  And when cluster info is rebuilt, it has to track the default URL through that.

 ## Other Design Notes